RoonMoonlight/EnhancedMod/tf2e/README.md

 ## Additional Steps (Optional)
 You need to do additional steps when installing SOUP and TF2 Community HUD Fixes together, in case if you wish to use both mod seperately.

-If you are unsure what to do, you are safe to skip this step and just install default SOUP version (But expect lack of changes compared with original version of TF2 HUD Fixes)
+If you are unsure what to do, it is okay to skip this step and just install the default SOUP version (But be warned, it may contain an outdated HUD Fixes version).

 Here's how to do that:

-1. Download the latest [TF2 Community HUD Fixes](https://gamebanana.com/mods/26450) then extract the zip folder.
+1. Download the latest [TF2 Community HUD Fixes](https://github.com/CriticalFlaw/TF2HUD.Fixes/archive/refs/heads/workshop.zip), then extract the zip folder.
-2. Locate to TF2 Community Fixes folder, then locate to `(HUD folder)/resource/ui` then open a file named `hudplayerclass.res` (We recommend using Notepad++ or VSCode)
-3. Find the section named PlayerStatusClassImage, in there you can see the `"image"			"../hud/class_scoutred"`.
-Replace the following line with `"image"			"../materials/hud/class_scoutred"`
-4. Remember to save then close the editor.
-5. Download the art only version of SOUP [here](https://gamebanana.com/mods/download/26400), then extract the archive.
+2. Download the art only version of SOUP [here](https://gamebanana.com/mods/download/26400), then extract the archive.
-6. Locate to `art-only-soup-vXXX` folder(XXX is the version name), then move the `materials` and `scripts` to HUD Fixes file.
+3. Locate to `art-only-soup-vXXX` folder (XXX is the version name), then move the `materials` and `scripts` to HUD Fixes file.
-7. Move the hud folder you changed to custom folder.
-(You know where it is because we already explained it above)
+4. Move the hud folder you changed to custom folder (You know where it is because we already explained it above).
-8. Launch the game and now you are done!
+5. Launch the game and you're done!
 Enjoy the latest TF2 HUD Fixes with this patch.

 # List of Mods
 ## UI Mods